JayThibs/Azure-ML-Engineer-Model-Comparison-Project/README.md

 # Optimizing an ML Pipeline in Azure

 ## Overview
-This project is part of the Udacity Azure ML Nanodegree.

 In this project, we build and optimize an Azure ML pipeline using the Python SDK and a provided Scikit-learn model (Logistic Regression).
 To find the optimal hyperparameters for the Logistic Regression model, we use AzureML's HyperDrive which helps use perform a hyperparameter search.
 In other words, we train many models on our training data to see how the hyperparameters have an effect on performance and find the best hyperparameters.